data2health/mtip-tutorial/docs/lessons/Lesson5.md

 - Trying uploading an Excel file vs a TSV or CSV file.
 How are these displayed differently?

 ### Chat
 - If you have been onboarded to CD2H, you should have received an invite to cd2h.slack.com; feel free to join the #mtip channel.
-If you have not been invited but would like to be, please email data2health@gmail.com
+If you have not been invited but would like to be, please email data2health [at] gmail.com

 ### Additional Resources
 - [Frequently Asked Questions](FAQ)